xiaoli/xiaoli.github.io/index.md

 Email: xiaoli AT hunnu.edu.cn

 ## Biography
 Xiaoli Wang is studying for a master's degree at [Hunan Normal University](https://en.wikipedia.org/wiki/Hunan_Normal_University), China.
 He received the B.S. degree in software engineering from [Hunan University](https://en.wikipedia.org/wiki/Hunan_University), China, in 2003.
-His research interests include natural language processing, information systems, and fintech.
+His research interests include natural language processing, fintech, and information systems.

 ## Programming Experience
 With over 20 years of hands-on programming experience, I have developed a profound expertise in crafting solutions across various domains.
 My programming proficiency extends to languages such as Python, Java, and C++, where I have demonstrated the ability to design and implement robust, scalable, and efficient software solutions.